SENERGY-Platform/permission-search/README.md

 }
 ```

-## ElasticMapping
+## index_type_mapping

-This section will be used for the Mapping in elasticsearch https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html.
+This section will be used for the Mapping in OpenSearch https://opensearch.org/docs/2.8/field-types/index/.
 The configuration for each resource will be placed under `mapping.doc.properties`.
-permissionsearch prepares a index for searches, if you want a field to be searchable in the http-api use `"copy_to": "feature_search"`.
+permissionsearch prepares an index for searches, if you want a field to be searchable in the http-api use `"copy_to": "feature_search"`.
-Types other then "Keyword" may influence results of `where` and `queries` by running elasticsearch analysis on this field (for example stemming).
+Types other than "Keyword" may influence results of `where` and `queries` by running OpenSearch analysis on this field (for example stemming).

-This Section will only be used if the configuration-field `CreateIndex` equal to `"true"` is.
-If this is not the case no index will be created and an error will be thrown if no index exists.
-Automatic creation of indexes with ElasticMapping is only with small or prototypical applications useful.
-Or if the mapping is static and will never change.
-If you need more control over a ES-Cluster please read the chapter Mapping-Update-On-ES and create/update your indexes manually.

 **Example:**

 ```
-"elastic_mapping": {
+"index_type_mapping": {
     "simple_resource": {
       "name":    {"type": "keyword"},
       "devices": {"type": "keyword"},